DevTechnology/DRIC/Documentation/Configuration/manualwar.md

 8. Check “Enable”
 9. Click “Save”
 10. The .war file will be listed in the “Available Deployments” and should have a check mark next to it.
 If the check mark is missing complete the following:
-..a.
+..1.
 Select the .war file
-..b.
+..2.
 Click the “En/Disable” button

 ![alt text](https://github.com/DevTechnology/DRIC/blob/master/Documentation/Configuration/imgs/select war and enable.png "enable war Title Text 1")